JonathanKhooTY/CE4171/README.md

 Wireless protocol (Specifically MQTT) was used to enable communication between the IoT Device and the Cloud Machine.
 The GPIO pins was used to simulate the doorbell button trigger.

+Security note: As a public MQTT broker channel (_test.mosquitto.org_) was used to demonstrate this project, a unique channel had to be used.

+The channel key for sending of images from IoT Device **to** Cloud machine can be derived from the MD5 hash of _topickey.txt_.

+The channel key for sending of images from Cloud machine **back to** IoT Device can be derived by prepending '_m0dified_' to the derived hash above.

 ***

 ## **Source Code Package Description**